thingsboard/thingsboard.github.io/docs/user-guide/install/config.md

 #### thingsboard.conf

-Configuration file for startup script.
+The onfiguration file for the startup script.
 Contains Java options and classpath related parameters.

 #### actor-system.conf